Everyone had their own hangover cure tricks, but have you ever thought that prickly pear could be the answer to your hangover woes?

 That brings us to the end of our look into prickly pear for hangovers.

 Overall, the research is limited and there’s only one good study that has shown prickly pear reduced hangover symptoms.

 More research needs to be done but the initial findings are encouraging.

-Combining prickly pear with other liver supporting ingredients will be more likely to give you a better result.
+Combining prickly pear with other natural hangover cure ingredients will be more likely to give you a better result.